akprojectshub/cdlg_tool_dev/README.md

-CDLG: Generation of event logs with concept drifts
+CDLG: Concept Drift Log Generator
 ====
+___

+Generation of event logs with concept drifts
+---

 This approach supports the generation of event logs with following features:
 * Import of block-structured models (BPMN, Petri nets, Process trees)